CamDavidsonPilon/lifetimes/README.md

 1. Users interact with you when they are "alive".
 2. Users under study may "die" after some period of time.

-I've quoted "alive" and "die" as these are the most abstract terms: feel free to use your own defintion of "alive" and "die" (they are used similarly to "birth" and "death" in survival analysis).
+I've quoted "alive" and "die" as these are the most abstract terms: feel free to use your own definition of "alive" and "die" (they are used similarly to "birth" and "death" in survival analysis).
 Whenever we have individuals repeating occurrences, we can use Lifetimes to help understand user behaviour.

 ### Applications